-In addition to training, the Company has set up a book sharing club.
-With the purpose of "reading to cultivate oneself, learning to practice", it has improved the comprehensive ability of employees in terms of learning and presentation by providing typical project reviews, industry research analysis and reading tips on a regular and irregular basis.
+In addition to training, the Company has set up a book sharing club, striving to create a learning atmosphere of "reading to cultivate oneself, learning to practice".
+It has improved the comprehensive ability of employees in terms of industry knowledge accumulation, presentation and logical thinking by providing typical project reviews, industry research analysis and reading tips on a regular and irregular basis, thereby laying a solid foundation for personal development and comprehensive competitiveness of the Company.

-In 2023, the total staff training expenses of the Company exceeded RMB210,000.
+In 2024, the total staff training expenses of the Company amounted to nearly RMB100,000.